S-E-S-S-O/SS-SessoSploit/README.md

 # SS-SessoSploit

-So, **what is the SESSOsploit?**
+So, **what is the SS | S.E.S.S.O-Sploit?**
-The SESSOsploit is a multi-tool op made with python3 that has various commands, designed for the S.E.S.S.O. soldiers, all still in development!
+The SS | S.E.S.S.O-Sploit is a multi-tool op made with python3 that has various commands, designed for the S.E.S.S.O. soldiers, all still in development.
+S.E.S.S.O, stands for: "Science is, Epic, Simply, Stupend and, Ossessionating."

-Here is the list of commands contained so far in the sessosploit:
+Here is the list of commands contained so far in the SS | S.E.S.S.O-Sploit:
 1) repl || Searches anything on replit
 2) sha256 || Sha256 encrypter tool
 3) http || Start an HTTP server
 4) base64 || Encodes and decodes in base64
 5) reqinfo || Gets the info about a request
+Extra) You can also use all the normal shell commands.

 # Getting started

-To start the sessosploit, use this commands:
+To start and download the SS | S.E.S.S.O-Sploit, use these commands:

-`git clone https://github.com/S-E-S-S-O/SS-SessoSploit` _clone the repo with git_
+`git clone https://github.com/S-E-S-S-O/SS-SessoSploit` _Clone the repo with git command._

-`cd SS-SessoSploit` _navigate in to the folder_
+`cd SS-SessoSploit` _Navigate in to the folder._

-`python3 main.py` _start the main file_
+`python3 main.py` _Start the main file (Missing libraries will be installed automatecly)._

-# HEY YO!
-DO YOU WANT TO CONTRIBUTE??
+# DO YOU WANT TO CONTRIBUTE?
-For give our a hand, don't open a issue or a pull requests, just telegram!
+To give us an hand, don't open a issue or a pull requests, just DM us on telegram (We will ignore useless messages)

 Takaso ==> @Takaso_NoGokui